National Costume (Project title)

 Original titels: Kartoffelkvinden, Pige fra Amager der Strikker, Fiskerkone, Fisker, Pige fra Aalborg, Smed.

 In the 1800s and to some degree continued into the 1900s, the people in the cities had become particularly interested in the people of the countryside.
-They considered the Farmer the most real of all Danish and they became a symbol of the real hardworking Dane.
+They considered the farmer the most real of all Danish and the farmer became a symbol of the real hardworking Dane.

 The Danish national costume, which was considered used by people in the countryside, was presented as a book for the first time in 1864 as a result of travels done by the artist F. C. Lund.
-Later, other artist relied on his lithographs in their own continuation of representing people in the countryside.
-However, as was discovered in the 1960s the images were mainly a construction and the only things today considered without a doubt costumes, were their hats.
+Later, other artist relied on his lithographs in their own continuation of representing people of the countryside.
+However, as was discovered in the 1960s, the images were mainly a construction and the only objects today considered, without a doubt, costumes, were their hats.

 Very Exclusive Figurines, 2017, Porcelain figurines on white shelves